-If you photograph your product in direct light such as with a bare lightbulb (no lampshade) or on a sunny day, you’re going to get harsh lighting.
+If you photograph your product outside on a bright, sunny day and the sunlight is hitting your product directly, you’re using direct light.
+Direct light results is more defined, hard shadows.
 Direct light in product photography can create beautiful, dramatic photos, but it can also make your product look unattractive.
-Plus, it can make it difficult to see your product, especially the details.
+Plus, it can make it difficult to see areas of your product, especially the details.

-Photographing products with shiny surfaces can be challenging, even for professional product photographers.
+Photographing products with reflective or shiny surfaces can be challenging, even for professional product photographers.

-I know it’s not the answer you were probably looking for, but your setup will vary depending on your light, the look you want and the type of product you’re photographing.
+I know it’s not the answer you were probably looking for, but it will vary depending on your light source, your product and the look you want.

-- Make sure you diffuse your light as it can help cut down the harshness of the light source.
+- Make sure you diffuse your light as it can help cut down the harshness of the lighting.

-- Distance yourself (and camera) away from your product to reduce reflections.
+- Distance yourself (and camera) away from your product to reduce unwanted reflections.